smoltcp-rs/ENC424J600/README.md

 ## General Instructions

 The ENC424J600 Ethernet controller module supports operation in one of the following interfaces: Serial Peripheral Interace (SPI), or Parallel Slave Port (PSP).
-This Rust library currently only supports the use of SPI for STM32F4xx microcontrollers.
+This Rust library supports the use of SPI for all embedded systems compatible with the Rust [`embedded-hal`](https://crates.io/crates/embedded-hal) crate.

 On ENC424J600, the **INTn/SPISEL** pin is multiplexed with an **interrupt function** (INTn) and an **interface selection function** (SPISEL).
 During power-up, to select SPI as the interface, INTn/SPISEL needs to latch a logic high for 1-10 us, driven outside of ENC424J600.
 After ENC424J600 has been initialsed, the same pin can be used to indicate occurrence of interrupt with a logic low, or idling with a logic high, driven by ENC424J600.
 Therefore, on the microcontroller side, the mode of driving the pin should be chosen by design: it should be **tri-stated** if interrupt is enabled, or **push-pull** otherwise.

+To help facilitate the user, we provide a [`nix-shell`](https://nixos.org/nixos/nix-pills/developing-with-nix-shell.html#idm140737320154096) environment and a set of Shell scripts to perform certain tasks, such as creating a ready-to-use [`tmux`](https://github.com/tmux/tmux/wiki) session for debugging an STM32 microcontroller, as well as compiling and running STM32-based examples.

 ### Instructions for STM32F407 Examples

+Currently, the provided examples are for STM32F4xx microcontrollers using the Rust [`stm32f4xx-hal`](https://crates.io/crates/stm32f4xx-hal) crate.
 These examples assume that the **SPI1** port is connected to the Ethernet module, and the **GPIO PA1** pin is connected to its SPISEL pin.
 Since no interrupts are involved, GPIO PA1 is configured as a **push-pull** output to only initialise the controller.
 The program output is logged via ITM stimulus port 0.

 ## Examples